-There was also presented to me the confession of the Church of England that she had no priesthood authority.
-From the Book of Homilies appointed to be read in the churches in the time of Queen Elizabeth, page 261, I read this extract: "Laity and clergy, learned and unlearned, all ages, sects and degrees of men, women and children of whole christendom (a horrible and most dreadful thing to think) have been at once drowned in abominable idolatry, of all other vices most detested of God, and damnable to man, and that by the space of eight hundred years and more."
+There was also presented to me what I considered as tantamount to a confession by the Church of England that she had no priesthood authority.
+From the Book of Homilies appointed to be read in the churches in the time of Queen Elizabeth, page 261, I read this extract:

+Laity and clergy, learned and unlearned, all ages, sects, and degrees of men, women, and children of whole Christendom (a horrible and most dreadful thing to think) have been at once drowned in abominable idolatry, of all other vices most detested of God, and damnable to man, and that by the space of eight hundred years and more.

-Having heard the elders preach and then reading the "Voice of Warning" and other papers with the above extracts, and some others which I will not give in this sketch, I concluded in my own mind that the Latter Day Saints were correct in teaching there had been a complete apostasy from primitive Christianity.
+Having heard the elders preach and then reading the Voice of Warning and other papers with the above extracts, and some others which I will not give in this sketch, I concluded that the Latter Day Saints were correct in teaching there had been a complete apostasy from primitive Christianity.